Weak Convergence Analysis of Online Neural Actor-Critic Algorithms

 \subsection{Our Mathematical Approach}

-We prove that the \textit{trajectory} of the time-rescaled neural network outputs converges \textit{pathwise} weakly to an ODE with random initialisation as the number of hidden units $\rightarrow \infty$.
-We then prove that the limit critic converges to the value function and the actor converges to a stationary point of the objective function as the training time $\rightarrow \infty$.
-In particular, we show that both \begin{itemize} \item the \textit{Bellman error} for the critic model and \item the norm of the gradient of the objective function with respect to the actor \end{itemize} converge to zero as the training time tends to infinity.
-These results are stated formally in Section \ref{s:main_result}.
-Our results are strictly stronger than the classical ODE approaches in \cite{Borkar2000, DiCastro2010} as it provides information about the training trajectory.
-We prove that the trained limit neural network \emph{converges} to a stationary point as the training time $t \rightarrow \infty$.
-In our paper, a constant learning rate is used for the critic and a logarithmic learning rate is used for the actor, which asymptotically yield accurate value function estimates for the online actor update.
-These learning rates are non-standard in the classical approach (see \cite{Borkar2022, Borkar1997twoscale, konda1999actorsiam, Konda2003}). \\
+Our analysis first proves the convergence of the time-rescaled evolution to a limit ODE.
+Using the ODE, we show that both the \textit{Bellman error} for the critic model and the norm of the gradient of the objective function with respect to the actor converge to zero as the training time tends to infinity.
+These results are stated in Section \ref{s:main_result}. \\